By Candice Gaukel Andrews

-Every fall, hundreds of polar bears gather near Churchill, Manitoba, Canada, on Hudson Bay to wait for the sea ice to form. ©Candice Gaukel Andrews
+Every fall, hundreds of polar bears gather near Churchill, Manitoba on Canada's Hudson Bay to wait for the sea ice to form. ©Candice Gaukel Andrews

-like me, you like to travel, there’s probably one, particular place away from home that just seems to stick in your heart and head; the one spot where your wanderlust was first awakened.
+like me, you like to travel, there’s probably one particular place away from home that just seems to stick in your heart and head—the one spot where your wanderlust was first awakened.

-Perhaps as a child your family took you on a summer road trip to Grand Canyon National Park; or as a college student, you backpacked around Europe for a while.
+Perhaps as a child, your family took you on a summer road trip to Grand Canyon National Park, or as a college student, you backpacked around Europe for a few months.
 My particular place is Churchill, Manitoba, Canada.
-It was there that I first traveled outside of the United States, and it was there where I saw my first polar bear in the wild.
+It was there that I first traveled outside the United States, and it was there where I saw my first polar bear in the wild.
 After that, I knew my life would never be the same.

-Since the first time I traveled to Churchill in the fall of 2002, it has become my Comeback Country.
+Since I first traveled to Churchill in the fall of 2002, it has become my Comeback Country.

-I visited it again in February 2008 to see its winter northern lights;
+I visited again in February 2008 to see the northern lights

-returned in summer 2008 to view its beluga whales;
+in winter, returned that summer to view its beluga whales

-and in fall of 2012, I made a ten-year anniversary trip to again spend time with its polar bears.
+, and in fall of 2012, I made a 10-year anniversary trip to again spend time with Churchill's polar bears.

-Each October, Natural Habitat Adventures kicks off another new polar bear tour season
+Each October, Natural Habitat Adventures kicks off another polar bear tour season

-In the subarctic climate around Churchill, vegetation is of low diversity, since only hardy species can survive the long winters and make use of the short summers. ©Candice Gaukel Andrews
+In the subarctic climate around Churchill, vegetation is of low diversity, since only hardy species can survive the long winters and make use of the sun's energy during the short summers. ©Candice Gaukel Andrews

-In addition to Churchill, polar bears are also found in Greenland, in Svalbard in Norway, Russia, and in Alaska in the United States. ©Candice Gaukel Andrews
+In addition to Churchill, polar bears are also found in Greenland, in Svalbard (Norway), Russia, and in Alaska in the United States. ©Candice Gaukel Andrews

 Because of ongoing and potential loss of their sea-ice habitat resulting from climate change, in May 2008 polar bears were listed as a threatened species in the United States, under the Endangered Species Act. ©Candice Gaukel Andrews